Eppo-exp/golang-sdk/README.md

 Refer to our [SDK documentation](https://docs.geteppo.com/prerequisites/feature-flagging/randomization-sdk/) for how to install and use the SDK.

 ## Supported Python Versions
-This version of the SDK is compatible with Python 3.6 and above.
+This version of the SDK is compatible with Go v1.18 and above.

 ## Example